Mohith8861/readme_test/readme.md

 ### Backend

-- **Express + Mongoose**: For handling API requests, database operations, and business logic.
+- **Express + Mongoose**: This is used to handle API requests, database operations, and business logic.

 ### Database